simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

     499             prd->set_boundary(boundary) ;
     500         }

+* added bndname handling to CSGFoundry analogous to meshname
+* added CSGFoundry::setPrimBoundary
-* add boundary dumping to CSG/CSGPrimTest.cc
+* added boundary dumping CSGFoundry::detailPrim which is used from CSG/CSGPrimTest.cc

-* need "basis" CSGFoundry

 TODO